 The error can be a bit tricky to resolve because your browser isn’t able to load the scripts up as your server isn’t allowing it.
-However, if you are using a WordPress website, this is how you can resolve this error.
+However, if you are using a WordPress website, this is how you can resolve WordPress forbidden error.

 One can find a number of different scenarios when you can observe this error.
-Listed below are some of the scenarios where you can significantly encounter the 403 forbidden error:
+Listed below are some of the scenarios where you can significantly encounter the WordPress 403 error occurs:

-- 403 forbidden error occurs when you can create a new article or edit and old one.
+- when you can create a new article or edit an old one.

-- 403 forbidden error when you can migrate your WordPress website from live server to local server.
+- when you migrate your WordPress website from live server to the local server.

-- 403 forbidden error occurs when you can’t access any pages/login to your WordPress website.
+- when you can’t access any pages/login to your WordPress website.

 Most of the time, you are not responsible for the errors that occur on your WordPress hosting server.
 As you can end up making mistakes like a human, the server can end up making mistakes as they are managed by humans only.
 Some of these errors are severe and may end up compromising your whole website, therefore backing up website data on your server is an essential element.